top of page

 PUBLICATIONS

-P Padmanaban, A Chizari, T Knop, J Zhang, VD Trikalitis, B Koopman, W Steenbergen, J Rouwkema* Assessment of flow within developing chicken vasculature and biofabricated vascularized tissues using multimodal imaging techniques, 2021, Scientific Reports
+P Padmanaban, A Chizari, T Knop, J Zhang, VD Trikalitis, B Koopman, W Steenbergen,* and J Rouwkema* Assessment of flow within developing chicken vasculature and biofabricated vascularized tissues using multimodal imaging techniques, 2021, Scientific Reports

-M Kaya, F Stein, P Padmanaban, Z Zhang, J Rouwkema, Khalil I S M, S Misra* Visualization of micro-agents and surroundings by real-time multicolor fluorescence microscopy,2022, Scientific Reports
+M Kaya, F Stein, P Padmanaban, Z Zhang, J Rouwkema, Khalil I S M, and S Misra* Visualization of micro-agents and surroundings by real-time multicolor fluorescence microscopy,2022, Scientific Reports

-D Rana, P Padmanaban, M Becker, F Stein, J Leijten, B Koopman, J Rouwkema* Spatial control of self-organizing vascular networks with programmable aptamer-tethered growth factor photopatterning, 2023, Materials Today Bio
+D Rana, P Padmanaban, M Becker, F Stein, J Leijten, B Koopman, and J Rouwkema* Spatial control of self-organizing vascular networks with programmable aptamer-tethered growth factor photopatterning, 2023, Materials Today Bio

 C Moccia, M Cherubini, M Fortea, A Akinbote, P Padmanaban, Violeta Beltran Sastre and Kristina Haase* Mammary microvessels are sensitive to menstrual cycle sex hormones, 2023, Advanced Science